nawarajkhadka/MongoDotNet/README.md

 .NET 6.0 or later
 MongoDB.Driver
 MongoDB.Bson

-Steps to run it locally:
+Steps to Run Locally
-1. Replace appsettings.json section
+Update the appsettings.json file with your database configuration:

+json
+Copy code
 "DatabaseSettings": {
-  "ConnectionString": "mongodb://localhost:27017/", //your connection string "DatabaseName": "weather-forecast" //your database name/ }
+  "ConnectionString": "mongodb://localhost:27017/", // Replace with your connection string "DatabaseName": "weather-forecast" // Replace with your database name }
-2. Run the app MongoNet
+Run the application:

+bash
+Copy code
+dotnet run --project MongoNet
+Feel free to explore and expand this repository as needed. 🎉